zgsrc/ibjs/README.md

 2. Make sure sure things work by running the terminal interface from the SDK directory.
 Any issues encountered during startup will be reported and the terminal will exit.

         $ cd ib-sdk
-        $ npm start
+        $ npm start [port]

 3. If the SDK can establish a working connection and load the object model, the terminal will start successfully.

-        Starting
-        Connected
-        Ready
-        Use the 'ib' variable to access the environment.
+        Use the 'session' variable to access the session.
 Type .exit to quit.
         >

-Learn more about exploring the SDK using the terminal [here](./docs/terminal.md).
+Explore the SDK using the terminal.

 ## Programming